SurgSora: Object-Aware Diffusion Model for Controllable Surgical Video Generation: Introduction

-To address this gap, we focus on controllable surgical video generation, where the primary challenge lies in accurately modeling the motion of surgical instruments and tissues based on intuitive user instructions.
-Given a single surgical image serving as the first frame, we allow users to specify motion directions through a straightforward process akin to direct clicking.
-This motion direction information is converted into sparse optical flow, which serves as a directive signal for the generation process.
-To facilitate controllable generation, we propose a novel framework that employs a dual-branch design to extract object-relevant RGB and depth features from the given first frame.
-These features are then warped using the optical flow data to represent the spatial information of the objects in subsequent frames.
-Leveraging our proposed multi-information guidance and decoupled flow mapper, our method effectively integrates targeted motion cues, detailed visual features, and object spatial dynamics, enabling the generation of realistic surgical videos with fine-grained motion and precise controllability.
-This approach not only fills the existing gap in controllable medical video generation but also opens new possibilities for high-fidelity, instruction-driven simulation of surgical scenarios.
-Our main contributions are summarized as follows. \begin{itemize} \item We present the first work on motion-controllable surgical video generation using a diffusion model.
-This novel approach allows fine-grained control (both direction and magnitude) over the motion of surgical instruments and tissues, guided by intuitive motion cues provided by simple clicks. \item We propose the Dual Semantic Injector (DSI), which integrates object-aware RGB-D semantic understanding.
-The DSI combines appearance (RGB) and depth information to better discriminate objects and capture complex anatomical structures, providing an accurate representation of the surgical scene. \item We introduce the Decoupled Flow Mapper (DFM), which effectively fuses optical flow with semantic-RGB-D features at multiple scales.
-This fusion serves as the guidance conditions for a frozen Stable Video Diffusion model to generate realistic surgical video sequences. \item We conduct extensive experiments on a public dataset, demonstrating the effectiveness of SurgSora in generating high-quality, motion-controllable surgical videos. \end{itemize}
+Our contribution can be summarized as: \underline{\textbf{(i)}} We present the first work on motion-controllable surgical video generation using a diffusion model, which allows fine-grained control (both direction and magnitude) over the motion of surgical instruments and tissues, guided by intuitive motion cues provided by simple clicks. \underline{\textbf{(ii)}} We propose the Dual Semantic Injector (DSI), which integrates object-aware RGB-D semantic understanding.
+The DSI combines appearance (RGB) and depth information to better discriminate objects and capture complex anatomical structures, providing an accurate representation of the surgical scene. \underline{\textbf{(iii)}} We introduce the Decoupled Flow Mapper (DFM), which effectively fuses optical flow with semantic-RGB-D features at multiple scales.
+This fusion serves as the guidance conditions for a frozen Stable Video Diffusion model to generate realistic surgical video sequences. \underline{\textbf{(iv)}} Extensive experiments on the CoPESD dataset demonstrate the effectiveness of SurgSora in generating high-quality, motion-controllable surgical videos.
+We further involve surgeons verifying the authenticity of our videos to justify their usefulness in medical use.